-The 2008 Subaru Tribeca comes in five- and seven-passenger versions, each available in standard or Limited trim.
-All are propelled by the same 256-hp, 3.6-liter six-cylinder engine driving all four wheels full time through a five-speed SportShift automatic with a manual shiftgate.
+The 2009 Subaru Tribeca comes in five- and seven-passenger versions, each available in standard, SE, or Limited trim.
+All are propelled by the same 256-horsepower, 3.6-liter six-cylinder engine driving all four wheels full time through a five-speed SportShift automatic with a manual shiftgate.

-Tribeca Limited five-passenger ($32,595) and seven-passenger ($33,595) models upgrade with leather upholstery (a choice of smooth or perforated) for the first two rows of seats.
-The stereo is upgraded to a 160-watt system with an in-dash six-disc changer and nine speakers, including a subwoofer in the rear cargo area.
-Limited also comes with a sunroof, driver's seat memory, a universal garage door opener, and roof rails.
-Touch-screen navigation ($2,400) is offered only on Limited, and it includes a rearview camera and XM satellite radio.
-A rear-seat DVD system ($1800) is available on seven-passenger Limited models with navigation.
+Tribeca Limited five-passenger ($32,595) and seven-passenger ($33,595) models add a sunroof, a universal garage door opener, and roof rails.
+Touch-screen navigation ($2,400) is offered only on the Limited model, and it includes a rearview camera and XM satellite radio.
+A rear-seat DVD system ($1,800) is available on seven-passenger Limited models with navigation.

-Options include ultrasonic reverse parking assist ($270), a remote starter ($335) that allows you to start your Tribeca from up to 800 feet away, and a shade-type retractable rear cargo cover with a cargo net and cargo tray.
-XM satellite radio ($398) is available as a stand-alone option.
+Options include ultrasonic reverse parking assist ($270), a remote starter ($335) that allows you to start your Tribeca from up to 800 feet away, and a shade-type retractable rear cargo cover ($156), cargo tray ($70), and cargo organizer ($60).
+Sirius or XM satellite radio are available as stand-alone options ($398).
 A tow package ($514) allows the Tribeca to tow up to 3,500 pounds.
-Additionally, a long list of accessories and accessory packages are offered, allowing buyers to add simple extras such as floor mats, an auto-dimming inside mirror, reading and puddle lights, and various bumper-protection and roof-rack systems set up specifically for kayaks, bicycles, etc.
+Additionally, a long list of accessories and accessory packages are offered, allowing buyers to add simple extras such as floor mats, an auto-dimming inside mirror, reading or puddle lights, and various bumper-protection and roof-rack systems set up specifically for kayaks, bicycles, etc.

-The most notable exterior change for 2008 is the redesigned front end.
-When it was introduced for the 2006 model year, the Tribeca had a three-part grille Subaru said was reminiscent of an airplane coming at you.
+When it was introduced for the 2006 model year, the Tribeca faced the world with a three-part grille Subaru said was reminiscent of an airplane coming at you.
 We thought it looked more like a horse collar.
-Now, Subaru has changed its corporate design language and the 2008 Tribeca reflects that change.
+Since then, Subaru has changed its corporate design language, and the resulting new look for 2008 continues unchanged for 2009.

 It's a nice-looking vehicle.
-But if the original grille went too far in being different, the new grille and front end may go too far in trying not to offend.
+But if the original grille went too far in being different, the current grille and front end may go too far in trying not to offend.
 The grille is wider and taller, and the smaller grilles flanking the central grille are gone.
 The front of the hood line is raised, and the headlights are lowered and more horizontal.
 Subaru says the new front end visually widens the vehicle.
 We think it looks alright but makes the Tribeca look too much like a Chrysler Pacifica.
 If you're thinking we're hard to please, you're right.
 There's certainly nothing wrong with the looks of the Tribeca.

-While the 2008 Subaru Tribeca may be bland on the outside, its interior is a stunning styling statement.
-Visually, and ergonomically, it's a delight.
+Inside, the Subaru Tribeca offers a stunning styling statement.
+Visually, and ergonomically, we found the Tribeca cabin a delight.
 It feels luxurious and upmarket.
 We felt comfortable immediately after climbing in.
-A little more time behind the wheel revealed that it's not perfect, however: the front seat cushions could be deeper for more thigh support, and back support isn't great.
 The organic, almost-wholesome sweep of the dash as it flows into the door panels creates cocoon-like comfort zones for driver and front-seat passenger.
+A little more time behind the wheel revealed that it's not perfect, however.
+The front seat cushions could be deeper for more thigh support, and back support isn't great.

 We found getting in and out easy.
-We didn't have to climb up into it; we simply opened the door and sat down.
+We didn't have to climb up into it or down into it.
+We simply opened the door and sat down.
 Once underway, the relatively high seating position allowed us to check traffic several cars ahead.
-Outward visibility is slightly compromised by the thick A-pillars (on each side of the windshield), the trend as automakers design vehicles to better protect occupants in violent rollovers.
+Outward visibility is slightly compromised by the thick A-pillars (on each side of the windshield); thick pillars are the trend as automakers design vehicles to better protect occupants in rollovers.
 More than once, we overlooked a pedestrian or another car at an intersection because the pillar blocked our vision.
-With the 2008 restyle, the rear pillars are thinner, making the view out the rear a bit better than it was before.
+With the 2008 restyle, the rear pillars became thinner, making the view out the rear a bit better than it was before.

-Once buckled in, all the controls fell right to hand, and the gauges and panels tasked with communicating important information did so quite naturally.
-Well, maybe the fuel and coolant temperature gauges weren't completely intuitive, tucked away in the lower outboard corners of the instrument cluster and utilizing LEDs in lieu of the analog style.
-But we liked the large tachometer and speedometer, which were easy to scan.
+Once buckled in, we found all the controls easy to locate and operate.
+The gauges and panels tasked with communicating important information did so quite naturally.
+We liked the large tachometer and speedometer, which were easy to scan.
+The fuel and coolant temperature gauges weren't completely intuitive, tucked away in the lower outboard corners of the instrument cluster and utilizing LEDs in lieu of the analog style.
 Arms and hands rest naturally on nicely textured surfaces with the requisite buttons and levers where they should be.
 Steering wheel-mounted supplemental controls are styled into the sweep of the wheel's spokes.
 The shift lever's SportShift slot, which allows the driver to manually select the desired gear, is properly placed to the driver's side of the primary gate.

 The rounded center stack extends into the cockpit for easy access to its controls and features.
 The primary audio control knob is centered within ready reach of the driver and front-seat passenger.
 The heating and ventilation controls are really cool, with big knobs that feature digital readouts.
 The front passenger's air conditioning temperature control knob is thoughtfully positioned facing the passenger.
 The stereo handles MP3 media, and includes an input jack in the center console.
 An elaborate information screen and (optional) navigation system display are centered in the upper half of the dash with controls that are accessible to both the driver and front passenger.

-The second row is more comfortable than it looks at first, which we discovered on a day-long, round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
+The second row is more comfortable than it looks at first, which we discovered on a daylong, round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
 The second-row seatbacks can be reclined.
 Indeed, we never even thought about comfort while riding in the back seat for more than an hour, indicating it was roomy and quite comfortable.
 The second row is one of the most flexible we've seen in terms of configurations and range of adjustments, as we learned on routine trips to the grocery store, the post office and just generally running around town for a week.
 A tilt-and-slide function added to the second row last year eases third row access.
 That's a good thing, because getting in and out of the third row wasn't easy before.

 The more time we spent with the Subaru Tribeca, the more we liked it.
 Not that it didn't impress us from the get-go.
 Multi-lane, divided highways passed under its impressively quiet tires as smoothly and as rapidly as did winding, switchback-laden two-lanes.